 - Responses to the application questions should be detailed but concise.
 Avoid repetition.

 - When working on a budget, start with the project expenses.

 - Support material is valuable to the application.
 Be sure to include high-quality examples of the artist’s work.

 - Pay attention to minimums and maximums for artistic examples and support documents.

 - As mentioned previously, click Validate Application to check for errors, and click Save to save what you have written or uploaded.

 - OAC programs have strict deadline dates and usually close at 1 p.m.
 ET unless otherwise noted.
 Check the deadline well in advance and be sure to submit on time.
 Submitting the application ahead of time will help to avoid last-minute technical issues.

 - OAC issues payment directly to service providers.

 - OAC will provide you with an invoice template.
-You must complete the invoice and return it to the Outreach unit once the work has been completed, regardless of whether the application has been submitted.
+You must complete the invoice and return it to the Outreach unit once the work has been completed.

-- Applicants are eligible for up to $500 in application support per program year for one or more applications.
+- Applicants are eligible for up to $500 in application support per fiscal year (April 1 to March 31) for one or more applications and $150 per final report.
 Remind the applicant of your rate and inform them of the hours worked before submitting the invoice.